 From UCs to CSUs to non-California public to private schools across the US, 100% of MMSF mentees in program history have earned acceptance into a 4-year institution.
 Your mentors and financial aid advisors will help you set high expectations and strategically apply to schools that match your academic goals and are best positioned to provide high levels of financial aid.
 You’ll be guided through the application process with personal statement workshops, consistent feedback on your target schools, and financial aid consultation.

 Minds Matter is a rigorous program that admits a select group of students who are highly motivated to attend college and willing to work hard.

-In order to be admitted, students must have approximately a 3.3 GPA or higher and qualify for free/reduced lunch.
-Exceptions to these requirements are considered on an individual basis.
+In order to be admitted, students must have approximately a 3.3 GPA or higher and identify as low income.
+Exceptions to these criteria are made on an individual basis.